lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Federated Execution.md

 preamble: >
 ---

-author Edward A. Lee (eal@berkeley.edu) author Soroush Bateni (soroush@utdallas.edu)

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation andor other materials provided with the distribution.

-Header file for common message types and definitions for federated Lingua Franca programs.

-This file defines the message types for the federate to communicate with the RTI.
-Each message type has a unique one-byte ID.

 The startup sequence is as follows:

 Each federate attempts to connect with an RTI at the IP address put into its code by the code generator (i.e., it attempts to open a TCP connection).
 It starts by trying the port number given by STARTING_PORT and increments the port number from there until it successfully connects.
 The maximum port number it will try before giving up is STARTING_PORT + PORT_RANGE_LIMIT.